Codesai/website/_posts/2020-12-08-solving-beverages-kata-2.md

 We’ll fix this last problem in the next section.

-<h2>A hybrid solution combining *factory* and *builder* patterns. </h2>
+## A hybrid solution combining *factory* and *builder* patterns.
 Let’s try to limit the possible combinations of beverages and supplements to the options on the menu by combining the *creation methods* of the *factory pattern* and the *builder design pattern*.

 To do so, we added to `BeverageMachine` the *creation methods*, `coffee`, `tea` and `hotChocolate`, that create different *builders* for each type of beverage: `CoffeeBuilder`, `TeaBuilder`and `HotChocolateBuilder`, respectively.
 Each of the *builders* has only the public methods to select the supplements which are possible on the menu for a given type of beverage.

 <script src="https://gist.github.com/trikitrok/052e9e066edab3a14f7527bbe290a332.js"></script>

 Notice that we chose to write the *builders* as *inner classes* of the `BeverageMachine` class.
-They could have been independent classes, but we prefer the inner classes because it hides the details of the implementation of the different *builders*.
+They could have been independent classes, but we prefer **inner classes** because the *builders* are only used by `BeverageMachine` and this way they don't appear anywhere else.

 This is the first design that solves the problem of limiting the possible combinations of beverages and supplements to only the options on the menu.
 It still encapsulates the creational logic and still reads well.
 In fact the tests haven't changed at all because `BeverageMachine`’s public interface is exactly the same.